 You are also welcome to add:

-Agave: If you would like to sweeten your margarita, I recommend adding agave syrup to taste.
-(Or you are welcome to use simple syrup or any other sweetener you prefer.)
+Agave: If you would like to sweeten your margarita, I recommend adding agave syrup (or simple syrup, or any other sweetener you prefer) to taste.

 Kosher salt: If you would like to salt the rims of your glasses, run a lime wedge around the rims and then dip them in coarse Kosher salt or margarita salt.
 (I also like to mix some Tajín into my salt to give it an extra chili-lime kick.)

 Additional lime slices/wedges: Save a few extra lime slices or wedges if you would like to add them to the glass as garnish.

 Detailed instructions are included in the recipe below, but here is a brief overview of how to make a single-serving homemade margarita: